samathaluca/fallen/README.md

 ## Version control and Heroku Deployment

-used old version a lot this time when errors were made and app crashed
+Github initial commit to repository and first heroku build were created on the same day.
+Version control and Heroku deployment were initially done separately in the command line (Method one below) then as better understanding of gitpod and heroku was grasped, all significant version changes were pushed to github and automatically deployed to heroku once the app was connected to the github repository (Method two below).

+Version control was relied upon throughout the development process.
+A number of times changes were aborted and an old version was reverted to.
+For example github commit 50 reverted to app.py in commit 44.

+Many times previous version code was reused.
+This was particularly useful when gitpod refresh was not working as expected which created unexpected issues.
+For example, styling did not appear until 90 minutes after the change had been made or was only noticeable in the deployed app.

-Using gitpod two methods of deployment were attempted.
+In summary, two methods of deployment were used.
 Both were successful but the second method was favoured because it allowed version control and deployment at the same time.

-To deploy Recipes for Recovery to heroku, the following steps were taken:
+To deploy Recipes for Recovery app to heroku, the following steps were taken:

 ### Method one .
 For each version I initially pushed separately to github and and heroku.